shoeffner/mthesis/src/models_and_methods.md

 new data object and passing it from one pipeline step to the next.
 Whenever an object passed the pipeline, an event is emitted to notify the GUI and the main thread.
-The main thread can then store the latest tracking results to provide seemless access in feedback loops and the GUI can retrieve the latest data to update its visualizations.
+The main thread can then store the latest tracking results to provide seamless access in feedback loops and the GUI can retrieve the latest data to update its visualizations.

 ![Gaze's program architecture.](missing){ #fig:gazearch }